inteiros/inteiros/README.md

 ## currently

-working on my masters on AI, studying compilers and cloud computing
+working on my masters on AI

 ## achievements